postmanlabs/httpbin/README.md

 ## DESCRIPTION

 Testing an HTTP Library can become difficult sometimes.
-PostBin is fantastic for testing POST requests, but not much else.
-This will cover everything.
+PostBin.org is fantastic for testing POST requests, but not much else.
+This exists to cover all kinds of HTTP scenarios.
+Additional endpoints are being considered: `/basic-auth/`, `/deflate/`, *&c*.

-Plans at the moment are to return JSON for all responses.
-Request storage / aggregation may or may not exist.
-We'll see.
+All endpoint responses are JSON-encoded.

 ## EXAMPLES